 How to Spot Omens and Synchronicities

 The key to spotting Omens, synchronicities, and special patterns lies in your ability to observe.
 We probably miss most of these important events for two reasons.
-First, due to the programming of the cultural narrative.
+First, the programming of the cultural narrative instructs our mind to misinterpret them.
 This cultural programming writes over our worldview blotting out our natural situational awareness.
 Second, our skills of observation are numb.
-Again, this is a result of cultural programming.
+Again, this results from cultural programming.
 It has the effect of blinding our abilities of perception.

 Separating Superstition from Personal Meaning